 If you are able to find lime or alum, you can grind them to a powder and add them to your soil.
 However, take caution and handle lime properly.
 Wear gloves while grinding and mixing in the lime.

 Whatever method you prefer, do it at a gradual pace.
-Remember, it's easier to add than to take away.
-And always have your soil pH meter or tester ready so you know if you've reached the pH level you want to achieve.
+Remember, it’s easier to add than to take away.
+And always have your soil pH meter or tester ready so you know if you’ve reached the pH level you want to achieve.
+Get more tips on soil care.

 If you have ever asked yourself, “how to make my soil more alkaline?”
 I hope my suggestions in this article have given you the answers you need.
 For beginners, you now understand the importance of soil acidity and soil alkalinity.
 It’s not as tricky as you think it is, as long as you have the right tools and resources.
 You do not need fancy and expensive soil to make your garden more abundant.
 It’s all about being smart and making the most with what you have.
 You should now be able to pass on your knowledge of how to make soil more alkaline.